Hello, world

 rather than the load balancer URL.

 One last thing.
-Say we’re ready to start writing our own proprietary code and we’d rather not push that image to Docker Hub, even if it’s private.
-Fortunately, it’s pretty easy to create an ECR repo that we can push images to.
+Say we’re ready to start writing our own proprietary code and we want to switch our service to pull from a private ECR repository.
+This is actually pretty straightforward.
 Go ahead and add these lines to ecs.tf

 :